-In addition to the dog register, there is a database managed by the Swedish Kennel Club on which all dogs can be recorded.
-This register is a member of Europetnet.
+In addition to the dog register, there is a database managed by the Swedish Kennel Club on which only data from pedigree dogs registered with the kennel club can be recorded.

 There is no register for cats kept by Swedish authorities.
 However, cats can be registered in the Swedish Kennel Club's register or in the Cat Club SVERAK's register, Sweden's largest cat organisation with regional and local cat clubs under its umbrella.
 Cat owners can register their cat, free of charge, in SVERAK's register, even if they are not a member of the SVERAK cat club.
 SVERAK's id-register includes cats that are not pedigrees.